MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/how-to/busybox-boot.rst

       - This command packages the previously built software stack and prepares the FIP and the disk image.

-Procedure for validating Busybox boot test for RD-Daniel and RD-Daniel-Dual platforms
+Procedure for validating Busybox boot test for RD-Daniel and RD-Daniel-Quad platforms
 -------------------------------------------------------------------------------------

-After the build for busybox boot test is complete, the following command starts the execution of the *RD-Daniel* or *RD-Daniel* fastmodel and the software boots up to the busybox prompt.
+After the build for busybox boot test is complete, the following command starts the execution of the *RD-Daniel* or *RD-Daniel-Quad* fastmodel and the software boots up to the busybox prompt.
 Examples on how to use the command are listed below.

 To boot up to the busybox prompt, the command to be used is